bbauska/zombiePolitics/README.md

-people suggest not only an egregious abdication of responsibility-as well as rea­ son, judgment, and restraint-on the part of administrators, teachers, and parents, but also a new role for schools as they become more prison-like, eagerly adapting to their role as an adjunct of the punishing state.
+people suggest not only an egregious abdication of responsibility-as well as rea­ son, judgment, and restraint-on the part of administrators, teachers, and parents, but also a new role for schools as they become more prison-like, eagerly adapting to their role as an adjunct of the punishing state.</p>

-As schools define themselves through the lens of crime and merge with the dic­ tates ofthe penal system, they eliminate a critical and nurturing space in which to educate and protect children in accordance with the ideals of a democratic society.
+<p>As schools define themselves through the lens of crime and merge with the dic­
+tates ofthe penal system, they eliminate a critical and nurturing space in which to educate and protect children in accordance with the ideals of a democratic society.
 As central institutions in the youth disposability industry, public schools now serve